rdavies2980/rdavies2980.github.io/_pages/physnote.md

               <div class="archive__item-excerpt">
                 <p> Solitons present a unique non-linear solution to certain differential equations and crucially allow us to access solutions that cannot be obtained perturbatively.</p>
-                <p> This is mean to be a more gentle introduction at a latter year undergraduate but comfort with operators is crucial.
-The introduction of field integrals in the second half of the notes is more an aside an again more of an introduction to the idea.</p>
+                <p> The first part of these notes is understandable to latter year undergraduates but the full quantisation of the soliton in the second half requires higher level QFT techniques.</p>
                 <p style="text-align: center"><a class="btn btn--Solitons btn--large" style="text-align: center" href="/Solitons/">Read More</a></p>

                 </div>